hyperledger-labs/orion-server/docs/architecture-and-design/state-merkle-patricia-tree.md

 ---
 ## Merkle-Patricia Trie

-Merkle-Patricia trie is combination of two tree data structures:
+The Merkle-Patricia trie is a combination of two tree data structures:
-* Merkle tree – tree that uses child hash instead pointer
+* Merkle tree – a tree that uses child hashes instead of pointers
-* Patricia trie – optimized dictionary tree
+* Patricia trie – an optimized dictionary tree

 ### Patricia trie
-Main difference between Patricia trie and regular dictionary tree is algorithm to compress long one-child branches into single node.
+The main difference between a Patricia trie and a regular dictionary tree is the algorithm used to compress long one-child branches into a single node.
 ![Trie ethereum style](worldstatetrie.png)

-Different implementations contain between 2 and 3 types of different nodes, but there are 2 important types:
+Different implementations contain between two and three types of different nodes, but there are two important types:
-* Branch node – has more than 1 child – contains Children[ALPHABEIT_SIZE] list of children pointers.
+* Branch node – this node has more than one child and contains the list children[ALPHABET_SIZE] of children pointers.
-* Extension node – non leaf node represent sequence of nodes that has only one child, contains Key that represents all these nodes as one.
+* Extension node – this non-leaf node represents a sequence of nodes that has only one child and contains a key that represents all these nodes as one.

-* _Optional third type_ is Value node - leaf node, similar to Extension node, but instead pointer to next node, it contains value.
+An _Optional third type_ of node is the Value node.
+This leaf node is similar to the Extension node, but instead of a pointer to the next node, it contains value.
     * Some implementations combine Extension and Value nodes into single node type.

 ![Trie Node Types](MPT-Node-Types.png)

 #### Trie example

-Following figure shows example trie with all possible types of inter-trie connections, and it contains following data:
+The following figure shows a sample trie with all possible types of inter-trie connections and contains the following data:
 * 5        -> A
 * A123     -> B
 * FAB23    -> C